biancacee/CloudCast-CS151/Proposal/README.md

 With Maven we will need to add necessary dependencies for creating HTTP requests, including libraries such as the Apache HttpComponents library.

 ### SOLUTION
-We hope to provide the best user experience in weather applications using an existing API to provide real-time weather forecasts.

 ### PLAN
 - Decide which framework and database to use